inseri-swiss/inseri-core-wp/docs/getting-started.md

 You can add an inseri block like any other block through the plus sign on top left or inside a post.
 After accepting a block, it is visible in the content of the post, showing the most important options directly in its body, like block of which the output will be imported.
-Through settings panel on the right, more settings are available, generally for naming the output channel, visibility, or just styling.
+Through settings sidebar on the right, more settings are available, generally for naming the output channel, visibility, or just styling.

 ## Where to start